sudoDeVinci/Microcontrollers/README.md

 # Microcontroller Usage - Notes

 This repository serves to demonstrate more hard to find/grasp, lesser talked about, or usually poorly explained concepts in microcontroller development using Arduino.
 Concepts here work for Pi Pico, Esp32-SX and Arduino Uno unless specified otherwise.
+Many of the concepts generally are tranferrable to MicroPython development.

 *Due to the closed source nature of my latest project with the Växjö Linnaeus Science Park, any descriptions used from it will only be posted here after being sufficiently decontextualized.*